 Wasootch Ridge starts off hard at the beginning with a leg-burning climb right out of the parking lot.
 The parking lot is a little confusing as there are several trails through the woods leading up the ridge and a path along the creek.
 Head up through the woods near the beginning of the parking area in a southeast direction.

-The trail through the woods is not technical, with plenty of traction on dirt.
-Once you come out of the forest takes 20-30 minutes; depending on your fitness, you’ll be treated to some fantastic views of Barrier Lake to the North and Nakiska to the South.
+The trail through the woods is not technical, with plenty of traction on dirt, this section in the forest takes 20-30 minutes; depending on your fitness.
+Once out you’ll be treated to some fantastic views of Barrier Lake to the North and Nakiska to the South.

 The hike then continues along the ridge for several kilometers, where you’ll climb up and down a series of five “peaks.”
 Towards the final and tallest point, the ridge turns into a scramble.